HOME: Hopkins Overnight Multicultural Experience

-HOME Schedule (Tentative)
+HOME Schedule (Tentative overview)

-Friday, September 25
+Sunday, September 25

-Saturday, September 26
+Monday, September 26

 Travel scholarships and logistical support are available for qualified students.
-More information on how to request monetary travel assistance for HOME will be provided to students who are accepted into the program.
+More information on how to request travel assistance for HOME will be provided to students who are accepted into the program.

 Information for Parents

 The HOME program is specifically geared toward prospective students in their senior year of high school.
-Parents are invited to participate in the Open House on Saturday, September 26.

 If parents would like to visit campus or Baltimore and are staying overnight while students are attending HOME, they must arrange their own accommodations.
 Click here for a list of area hotels.